About this site

 Prior to blogs or GitHub existing, people used to just upload the things that they'd been working on to their personal websites.
 This site was created with the same aim way back in 2003 (long before Facebook and even MySpace!)
 The name comes from the sample text in a logo design template in the GIMP.
 It's a little bit silly, but we could all do with a bit more silliness.

 This site largely consists of research publications, where I (Robert McLeay) am an author, software projects that hopefully are of use to others, and notes on various topics (such as building a boat, connecting a garage door to Siri, or porting C++ code from unix to windows).
 So if you find something useful to you, I'm glad to have helped.

 Over the years, I have worked in a range of fields including IT, bioinformatics/genomics (where I completed a PhD applying machine learning to genomics), and what could be called applied pharmacology - building a successful medtech startup company with a software based medical device (DoseMe) — from writing the first line of code to exit via acquisition.
-Currently, I am completing a medical degree, participating in research, and assisting startup companies, particularly in healthcare - such as Atidia.
+I have since completed a medical degree, participated in interesting research projects, and been assisting startup companies, particularly in healthcare - such as Atidia.

 In January 2019 DoseMe was acquired by Tabula Rasa Healthcare (NASDAQ: TRHC), adding a new head office in Moorestown NJ, with existing staff remaining present in Texas, and maintaining (and growing) our Australian office in Brisbane.
 I resigned at the end of the 2019 year, confident that DoseMe is in safe hands for its continued growth and expansion.